-This is why a pair of lifting shoes is so essential.
-Sure, you can hit a respectable squat PB in those weathered, dirt-crusted sneakers you also wore for Tough Mudder 2017.
-But if you want to take leg day from regular to record-breaking, then a pair of specific, weightlifting shoes is essential!
+That's why a pair of lifting shoes belongs in your locker.
+Sure, you can hit a respectable squat in those dirt-encrusted sneakers you also wear for fun runs & running errands.
+But if you want to take your leg day from regular to record-breaking, then a pair of specific weightlifting shoes is essential.

-The main way a pair of weightlifting shoes will truly improve your lifts is by offering better power transfer.
-Isaac Newton probably didn’t have your deadlift PB in mind when he said everything has an equal and opposite reaction, but the concept is the same: if you push against an object, the object also pushes back.
-Well, power transfer is all about how easily you can push against resistance, ideally aiming for a 1:1 ratio.
-On leg day, you transfer of power is connected to the three contact points typically used when lifting serious iron: the floor, your body and the barbell, which is the standard kinetic chain when performing a compound lift like a squat.
+The main way a pair of weightlifting shoes will improve your lifts is by offering better power transfer.
+Power transfer is all about how easily you can push against resistance, and on leg day your transfer of power is connected to the three points typically used when lifting heavy - the floor, your body and the barbell.
+This is the standard kinetic chain when performing a compound lift like a squat

-A pair of weightlifting shoes with a flat, firm sole is going to offer better transfer of force through your legs, because that surface offers less resistance, compared to those soft, compressive sneakers you’re currently rocking.
 Imagine doing a heavy back squat on a mattress.
-Your 1RM just won’t be the same, because so much of your force will be absorbed ,rather than being transferred into the motion of pushing the barbell up.
-Now compare this with the firm, high transaction sole of a shoe like the Kai Greene Signature Series D-Mak, and it’s easy to understand how a pair of lifting kicks can add those coveted kg’s to your deadlift.
+Your 1RM just won't be the same, because so much of your force will be absorbed by the mattress, rather than being transferred into the motion of pushing the barbell up.
+Now compare that with a firm, high-traction sole of a lifting shoe, and it's easy to understand how a pair of D-MAK's can add those coveted KG's to your compound lifts.

-If there’s one thing lifters hate more than treadmills, it’s getting injured.
-That’s why if you’re wanting to avoid a lifetime of aches, pains and serious injuries, then a pair of weightlifting shoes are essential.
+It's not just about increased power.
+We know that if there's one thing lifters hate more than treadmills, it's getting injured.
+That's why if you're wanting to avoid a lifetime of aches, pains and injuries, then a pair of weightlifting shoes are essential for the gym.
 Whether you currently train barefoot or in a pair of fraying old sneakers, both are going to pale in comparison to the benefits you can get from a pair of proper weightlifting shoes.

-Other than being able to sprint to the squat rack before the guy doing bicep curls gets there, sneakers aren’t doing you any favours when it comes to protecting your body from injury at the gym.
-Trainers will typically have a lightweight and high flexible upper, which offers minimal support or prevention against ankle rolling, as they were created to cushion your feet from hours pounding the pavement, not keep you stable with four plates stacked on the bar.
+Other than being able to sprint to the squat rack before the guy doing bicep curls gets there, sneakers aren’t doing you any favours when it comes to protecting your body from injury on leg day.
+Trainers will typically have a lightweight and highly flexible upper, which offers minimal support or prevention against ankle rolling, as they were created to cushion your feet from hours pounding the pavement, not keep you stable with four plates stacked on the bar.
 Having so much compression can also blunt proprioception of the feet and ankles!

-If you’re part of the barefoot battalion training sans sneakers, a pair of weightlifting shoes will place less stress on your back and knees, decreasing your chance of a serious injury keeping you out of the squat rack.
+The Ryderwear D-MAK features a rigid, high top profile and a rubber sole that grips to the gym floor, providing maximum traction and stability, helping to keep you off the treatment table.
+If you’re part of the barefoot brigade training sans sneakers, a pair of weightlifting shoes will place less stress on your back and knees, decreasing your chance of a serious injury keeping you out of the squat rack.
 We’ve dedicated an entire blog to barefoot lifting, which you can check out here.

 WEAR AND TEAR